SimonXIX/simonxix.com/web/content/developer.md

 I work in open source software development in UK Higher Education having previously worked in IT and librarianship for many years.
 I am an experienced solutions architect and a full-stack LAMP developer (Linux, Apache/Nginx, MySQL/MariaDB, and Python/PHP) with working knowledge of Python, PHP, JavaScript, HTML and CSS with some experience of Perl, Java, and C#.

+As of August 2024, I am producing a newsletter discussing open source software and my work in open source.
+You can read and subscribe at [opensauce.simonxix.com](https://opensauce.simonxix.com/).

 ## major projects

 [Open Book Futures](https://copim.pubpub.org/pub/open-book-futures-announcement/) (2023-05 to present): Open Book Futures is a project to significantly expand key infrastructures created by Copim to achieve a step change in how community-owned open access book publishing is delivered.
 As part of this project, I am maintaining some project infrastructure and developing new experimental book publishing applications.